geoffter/hello-world/README.md

 # hello-world
 traditiional hello world for computing
+lest i forget i'm a great fan of github. all hail github, you guys are amazing!